Speak & Spell (album): Joining Mute Records

 The band searched for a label, but was turned down repeatedly until they were referred to Daniel Miller, who had started his own label, Mute Records.
-Said Miller, "Fad Gadget had just finished a sound check and normally I would have gone off with them, but for some reason I stayed behind and watched this group who looked like a dodgy New Romantic band.
+Miller said of the first time he heard Depeche Mode play live, "Fad Gadget had just finished a sound check and normally I would have gone off with them, but for some reason I stayed behind and watched this group who looked like a dodgy New Romantic band.
 I hated the New Romantics but what came out of the speakers was incredible.
 I thought, 'Well, everybody plays a good song first' – but it just got better and better."
 Gahan later said that the band joined the Mute record label after being offered a "50/50 split, which meant we would have to pay half of all our bills, but we'd get half the profits", although Gore clarified in 1989 that the band actually got 75% of the profits in Europe, due to licensing deals.
 The band had entertained offers from other labels such as CBS Records, Island Records and Phonogram, but dismissed them when they realized, according to Gahan, that the labels "didn't seem bothered about records or anything, they just wanted to add our name to their roster."
-In 1987, the band reflected on their choice to choose to go with Mute instead of joining a major label.
-Said Gore, "It was quite tempting [to join one of the major labels].
+In 1987, the band reflected on their choice to choose to go with Mute instead of joining a major label; said Gore, "It was quite tempting [to join one of the major labels].
 Looking back, I can't imagine why we didn't go with them, it was just a stroke of luck we didn't.
 I mean, can you imagine four 18 year old boys with no cash being offered sums of money like £200,000?
 But it was the best decision we ever made. ...
 We've been given the freedom to do what we want by being on Mute.
 We're not pushed in any particular direction, and Daniel [Miller] isn't like a record company boss, he comes down to the studio and helps us out.
 He's more like a friend."
 Gahan also said the band avoided the offers from labels with advances, because they'd have to pay that money back.
 Fletcher clarified that "We went for points, percentage of the profits, there's no way a major [label] would have given us the points deal we've got with Mute.
 We had to go for the first two years without much money, because we didn't get a huge advance."